Why Choose a Wedding in the Cook Islands

 A word of advice though, is if you are having a large group of family and friends attend your wedding in the Cook Islands, it is our experience at Sea Change Villas that it is worth considering having your accommodation separate from them, as you don’t want to be the centre of attention all the time, be the tour guide every day, or party all night long, and will want to be able to escape to the privacy of your own villa at times.

 The actual cost of the wedding ceremony varies depending on what you want.
-A very simple wedding package comes in a little under a NZD1, 000 and includes your wedding coordinator and the arranging of the wedding licence, the celebrant, bouquets and a straightforward beach ceremony.
+A very simple wedding package comes in around NZD1, 500 and includes your wedding coordinator and the arranging of the wedding licence, the celebrant, bouquets and a straightforward beach ceremony.
 You can have some or all of the ‘add ons’, which include pre and post wedding photo shoots that take you around the island, a filmed DVD of proceedings, archways and petals, drummers, serenaders, or island quartets, and a warrior to lead or carry the bride, which can bring the total cost up to around NZD4,000 for the lot.

 Cook Island law requires three business days to process the wedding licence application, but it can be processed quicker than this for an additional fee of approximately NZD100.
 Receptions can be anything from a private table for two on the beach through to larger groups being catered for at any of the wonderful restaurants scattered around Rarotonga’s coastline.
 The food is of a high quality and more than comparable in price to eating out in New Zealand.
 And not surprisingly, with the flair of the Pacific Islanders for music and dance, there are lots of great bands and DJs for the wedding waltz and partying.